ENERGY DRINKS

 to the Know Your Booze Challenge: Charge, Core,

 Rock Star 21, Sparks, Stinger, and Tilt.
-Not shown is Hard
+Not shown is Four

 the question.)